1984 Maine Democratic presidential caucuses: Delegates

 Precinct caucuses were held on March 4, to select delegates who would attend conventions on May 6.
 The conventions would select delegates for conventions, where 27 delegates would be selected.

 Previously, Iowa also had no delegates until 34 delegates be selected from Iowa state's six congressional districts to vote in April 7, this state moved its caucus to February 20, in violation of the DNC rules, New Hampshire also violated the rules when it moved its caucus to February 28, many controversies broke out.

 Results

 Gary Hart, U.S. Senator from Colorado, won the contest by popular votes, he received 8,540 popular votes (50.71%).
 Former Vice President Walter Mondale received 7,364 popular votes (43.73%), other candidates, Jesse Jackson received 105 popular votes (0.62%), John Glenn received 52 popular votes (0.31%) and Uncommitted (voting option) received 602 popular votes (3.57%).

-After the convention in May 6, Hart received 13 delegates, Mondale received 12 delegates and Uncommitted received 2 delegates.
+After the convention on May 6, Hart received 13 delegates, Mondale received 12 delegates and Uncommitted received 2 delegates.
 Hart continued to win.